 In the early seventies the relation Beatles versus

-Ringo's drums can be heard on several albums and later on John made his contributions to the "Pussy Cats" LP The sleeve picture of "Pussy Cats" shows both guys, Harry and John, dressed up as "pussies".
+Beatles were very thrilled by his medley and got in contact.
+Ringo's drums can be heard on several Harry Nilsson albums and John made his contributions to the "Pussy Cats" LP The sleeve picture of "Pussy Cats" shows both guys, Harry and John, dressed up as "pussies".

 See all my Beatles Cover Versions at www.beatlescovers.nl

 Beatles cover versions (Beatles songs performed by other artists) are surely related.
 Without Beatles no cover versions.
 Cover Versions within my collection have quite an important role.
 See Covers, or visit beatlescovers.nl which is dedicated to my Beatles Cover Version collection.